Chapter 26:

 Why are you doing this?

-Since the first night that they had met, Rebecca had always wanted to ask and know the answer to this question above all else, ever since Mania had spoken so passionately about the Demon Emperor’s plans.
+Ever since that first night, Rebecca had wanted to ask that question above all else after Mania spoke so passionately about the Demon Emperor’s plans.

 His own people called him the Dark Lord and they were ruthless, cruel, mechanical and heartless.

-If they desired to, they would kill people without batting an eye.
+They would torture and kill people without batting an eye.

-She’d had to force her vomit down her throat every single time.
+She’d forced her vomit down every single time.

-It wasn’t the brutality itself that disgusted Rebecca so much; it was the fact that their acts reminded her of her parents.
+It wasn’t the brutality itself that disgusted Rebecca so much; it was the fact that their actions reminded her of her parents.

-It reminded her of the horrific state of the bodies of the discarded servants, of the vicious torture her parents had forced her to watch to teach her a lesson, and of the suffocating oppression she felt inside her own home.
+It reminded her of the horrific bodies of the discarded servants, of the vicious torture her parents forced her to watch to teach her a listen, and of the suffocating oppression she felt inside her own home.

 It’s almost like they’re still alive.
 Rebecca winced and curled into a ball beneath her covers.